SeedTactics/fms-insight/docs/operator-procedures.md

 adding raw material assigned to a specific job, adding raw material with or without a serial, or bulk adding a large quantity of material.

-Each physical location on the shop floor which holds material should coorespond to a queue in FMS Insight.
+Each physical location on the shop floor which holds material should correspond to a queue in FMS Insight.
 In addition, each queue should have a dedicated display or tablet mounted on the shop floor right next to the queue.
 This display should have the queues page bookmarked or set as the homepage and only show the queues page.
 This allows the operators